Caketaco/The-Eden-Files/README.md

 ## Re: Firearms Request
 <img width="382" height="568" alt="firearm request" src="https://github.com/user-attachments/assets/fa62a79b-2376-4681-ba1e-bb5f83ad85a8" />

 Looks like someone sent a strongly worded message to a higher up.
-What kind of weapon did they provide him?!
+What kind of weapon did they provide them?!